 Barriers to Speech / Advocacy

-The Public Order and Security Act (POSA) and the Criminal Code, for example, criminalize the insulting of the office or person of the President [Criminal Code, paragraph 33], or uttering words which are likely to undermine policing authority [Criminal Code, paragraph 177].
-And in practice, many individuals have been arrested and prosecuted under these laws.
+The Public Order and Security Act (POSA) and the Criminal Law (Codification and Reform) Act (Criminal Code), for example, criminalize the insulting of the office or person of the President [Criminal Code Section 33], uttering words which are likely to undermine policing authority [Criminal Code Section 177], and communicating falsehoods prejudicial to the state [Section 31 Criminal Code].
+In practice, many individuals have been arrested and prosecuted under these laws.
 Such laws cause individuals and organisations to censor themselves or engage in selective and thorough reviews before placing any information in the public domain.